The Pilot (Doctor Who): Plot

-The Twelfth Doctor and Nardole have been living for over 70 years under the guises of a university professor and his assistant.
-Bill Potts, who works at the university's canteen, is called to the Doctor's office, where he notes she attends all his lectures, and Bill eventually becomes the Doctor's student.
+The Twelfth Doctor and Nardole have been living for decades under the guises of a university professor and his assistant.
+Bill Potts, who works at the university's canteen, is called to the Doctor's office, where he notes she attends all his lectures, and offers to officially enroll her in his course, provided that she maintains top grades throughout the programme.

 Months pass, and Bill develops a mutual attraction to a student named Heather, who has a defect that makes it look like there is a star in her eye.
-Heather asks her to inspect a mysterious puddle, asking her if she can see what's wrong with her reflection, but Bill does not notice anything except that her face seems wrong somehow.
+Heather asks her to inspect a mysterious puddle, asking her if she can see what is wrong with her reflection, but Bill does not notice anything except that her face seems wrong somehow.
 Bill turns around and Heather has left.
 Within the puddle, a voice proclaims that a search for a pilot has begun.
+In December, Bill gifts the Doctor a vintage rug for Christmas, and offhandedly mentions that her birth mother died when she was a baby and hardly had any photographs taken of herself.
+At her home, Bill's foster mother gives her a box of her birth mother's photographs, and Bill sees that the Doctor took each of them with his camera.

-Bill meets Heather again, who encourages her to look into the puddle once more, then apparently vanishes.
-The Doctor investigates, and notes that the reflection is not a reflection, but something mimicking them and that the puddle is not made of water.
+In January, Bill meets Heather again, who encourages her to look into the puddle once more, then apparently vanishes.
+Bill admits her concerns to the Doctor, who investigates and realises that their reflections are not mirrored as they should be, concluding that they are not reflections but something mimicking them and that the puddle is not made of water.
+After taking a sample of the liquid and noticing some nearby scorch marks, the Doctor sends Bill home, fearing for her safety.
 Bill returns to her flat, and is chased by a moving body of fluid, which takes Heather's form.
 She runs to the Doctor's office, where fluid-Heather materialises, forcing him and Bill into the TARDIS.
 The Doctor moves the TARDIS elsewhere in the university, where he and Nardole check on a vault they have been guarding.
 They conclude that fluid-Heather is only interested in Bill just as the creature appears, causing the trio to flee in the TARDIS.